govindrnaik/expance_tracker/README.md

 * [ ] Add more advanced reporting features (e.g., filtering by date range, exporting to CSV).
 * [ ] Implement password reset functionality.
 * [ ] Write comprehensive tests.
+* [ ] **Debt Tracker:** An application to manage and monitor outstanding debts, such as loans and credit card balances.

 ## Prerequisites